Impurity screening by defects in (1+1)$d$ quantum critical systems

 {\em Introduction} --- Quantum many-body systems with strong interactions are intrinsically difficult to study.
 The physics in one spatial dimension is most well-understood thanks to the experiences accumulated during the past century.
 It is useful to divide phases of matter into gapless and gapped ones.
 A prominent example of 1D gapless phase is the spin-1/2 Heisenberg model, which was solved exactly by Bethe shortly after its inception~\cite{Bethe1931} and placed in the more general framework of conformal field theory (CFT) in the 1980s~\cite{Belavin1984}.
 The study of gapped phases is greatly facilitated by the presence of energy gaps.
-The past two decades witness tremendous progresses toward a complete classification of gapped phases with or without symmetries~\cite{Schnyder2008,Kitaev2009,Fidkowski2011,ChenX2011,Schuch2011,Kitaev2011,LuYM2012,ChenX2013,GuZC2014-2,WangC2014,Kapustin2015,Kapustin2017,ChengM2018,WangQR2018}.
-For a 1D bosonic system that preserves certain global symmetries, all gapped phases can be fully classified using the second group cohomology.
+The past two decades witness tremendous progress toward a complete classification of gapped phases with or without symmetries~\cite{Schnyder2008,Kitaev2009,Fidkowski2011,ChenX2011,Schuch2011,Kitaev2011,LuYM2012,ChenX2013,GuZC2014-2,WangC2014,Kapustin2015,Kapustin2017,ChengM2018,WangQR2018,Barkeshli2019,Aasen2021,Barkeshli2022,Bulmash2022}.
+For a 1D bosonic system that preserves certain global symmetries, all gapped phases can be fully classified~\cite{ChenX2011, Schuch2011}.
 The nontrivial ones are called symmetry-protected topological (SPT) states.
 If a SPT state is realized with open boundary condition (OBC), there would be edge modes that transform as a projective representation of the symmetry group.

 An important open problem is to establish a similar classification for gapless states.
-Recent works have uncovered some quantum critical systems with topologically protected edge modes~\cite{Keselman2015,Scaffidi2017,Ruhman2017,FuruyaS2017,Verresen2018,Parker2018,JiangHC2018,YaoY2019,JiWJ2020,Verresen2021-2,Thorngren2021,HidakaY2022,LiLH2022}.
+Recent works have uncovered some quantum critical systems with topologically protected edge modes~\cite{Keselman2015,Scaffidi2017,Ruhman2017,FuruyaS2017,Verresen2018,Parker2018,JiangHC2018,YaoY2019,JiWJ2020,Verresen2021-2,Thorngren2021,HidakaY2022,YuXJ2022,LiLH2024}.
 One route towards such ``symmetry-enriched" gapless states is stacking well-known gapless states with gapped SPT states.
-In the case of OBC, an edge mode of the SPT state can be interpreted as an ``impurity" that is added to the edge of the gapless state.
-In spite of the coupling with the gapless bulk, the edge modes could survive in some cases and lead to ground state degeneracy in finite-size energy spectra.
+If the system has OBC, an edge mode of the SPT state can be interpreted as an ``impurity" that is added to the edge of the gapless state.
+In spite of the coupling with the gapless bulk, the edge modes could survive in some cases and lead to ground-state degeneracy in finite-size energy spectra.